 The Cactus Hugs Guide to the BNP Paribas Open

-The BNP Paribas Open runs March 4 – March 17 in 2019.
-The two week combined ATP World Tour Masters 1000 and WTA Tour Premier event features the top men and women professional tennis players in the world and really should be a Grand Slam event already.
-COME ON WITH IT, TENNIS!
+The BNP Paribas Open tennis tournament will run March 9 – March 22 in 2020.
+The two week combined ATP World Tour Masters 1000 and WTA Tour Premier event features the top men and women professional tennis players in the world and really should be a Grand Slam event already!

 You can get more info on all of the events here.